KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Agent Architecture

 \subsection{Relentless Agent}

 The Relentless Agent wraps a KISS Agent in a continuation loop.
 Its core contribution is the ability to execute tasks that exceed a single context window by breaking them into sub-sessions.

-Rather than investing in context-compaction techniques, we adopt a simple continuation protocol: when a sub-session exhausts its context window or step budget, the agent produces a \emph{structured summary} of every action taken so far---chronologically ordered, with explanations and relevant code snippets---and a fresh sub-session resumes from that summary.
-This approach is related in spirit to Reflexion~\citep{shinn2023reflexion}, which feeds verbal self-critiques back into subsequent trials, but uses Reflexion-like technique to continue a task.
-While developing KISS Sorcar, we found in our experience that a na\"ive instruction to ``summarize the current context'' produced poor continuations; requiring a \emph{step-by-step chronological account with code snippets} dramatically improved coherence across sub-sessions.
+Rather than investing in context-compaction techniques, we adopt a simple continuation protocol: when a sub-session exhausts its context window or step budget, the agent produces a \emph{structured summary} of every action taken so far (chronologically ordered, with explanations and relevant code snippets) and a fresh sub-session resumes from that summary.
+This approach is related in spirit to Reflexion~\citep{shinn2023reflexion}, which feeds verbal self-critiques back into subsequent trials; we adapt the idea to continue an unfinished task across sub-sessions rather than to retry from scratch.
+While developing KISS Sorcar, we found in our experience that a na\"ive instruction to ``summarize the current context'' produced poor continuations; requiring a \emph{step-by-step chronological account with code snippets} improved coherence across sub-sessions.
 A potential limitation is that summaries may grow unwieldy for multi-day tasks; in practice, we have not encountered this problem even for tasks spanning several hours, but a thorough evaluation of summary scaling remains future work.

 \textbf{Continuation protocol.} The \texttt{finish} tool exposed to the inner KISS Agent accepts three fields: a success flag, a continue flag, and a summary.
 When the agent sets \texttt{is\_continue=True}, the Relentless Agent starts a new sub-session with a fresh context window.
 The prompt for the new session includes a chronologically ordered list of all prior attempt summaries and instructs the agent not to redo completed work.
 The continuation prompt template is: